 In Ocala we find a small motel.: The Shamrock Inn.
 Their rooms – you won’t believe it until you stay with them.

 A visit to the nearby Silver Springs State Park.
 A small lake fed by artesian springs.
-And the place to admire it on a glass-bottom boat – unfortunately not incredibly impressive.
+And the place to admire them on a glass-bottom boat – unfortunately not incredibly impressive.

 Somehow, the world above water is more interesting than the 1 under water.